rbsam176/ms3-coffeedb/readme.md

 # Deployment

-CoffeeDB is running off of Heroku, with syncronisation enabled to GitHub.
+CoffeeDB is running off of Heroku, with synchronisation enabled to GitHub.
 The env.py file, which is not sent externally, contains the necessary MongoDB information (IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME), as well as the public, private and endpoint for the ImageKit API.
 Before the final deployment I performed a pip freeze in order to update my requirements.txt file with any modules needed to run the app.
 Since the beginning of developing CoffeeDB I used Git for version control and worked in a virtual environment in order to keep track of which modules were imported, it also has the added benefit of freezing the version of the modules so that if I ever installed a newer version on my computer in the future it wouldn't risk breaking old code reliant on an older version of the module.